 We believe foods and drinks should be delicious as well as nutritious.
-When making raw food recipes using fruits, vegetables, nuts and seeds as well as superfoods and raw plant fats, you've pretty much got the nutritional aspect covered.
+When making recipes using fruits, vegetables, nuts and seeds, superfoods and raw plant fats, you've pretty much got the nutritional aspect covered.

 The taste-enhancing quality comes into play when you have the right equipment at your fingertips, enabling the transformation of these foods into traditionally consumed favorites, such as burgers, pizza, milk, bread and desserts, like cheesecake.